 9. Make your own gifts

 Gifts you make yourself can be more affordable than presents you buy and are unique and meaningful.
 Knit your grandkid a sweater in his favorite color.
 Sew your daughter clothes for her doll, or take her favorite old T-shirts and turn them into a quilt.
-Use your talents in woodworking, jewelry-making, painting and other areas to make gifts before you hit the mall for mass-produced plastic toys.

 10. Offer a family gift